 Dharma Relief Fellowship of Anti-Racism Training

 Racial Healing for Black and Brown Teachers.
 To amplify their voices in the Buddhist community, DR2 provides direct financial stipends to Black and Brown Buddhist leaders to help sustain their Dharma activities, as well as supporting trainings of Black and Brown Buddhist leaders aimed at healing racialized trauma, with these leaders in turn bringing the means and skillsets of this healing to their communities.

 Racial Healing for non-Black/Brown Teachers.
-To inform and transform non-Black/Brown Buddhist spaces, DR2 supports anti-racism trainings of teachers in these communities in order to develop awareness and ownership of the matter of racial suffering, with these leaders passing on an informed sense of ongoing commitment to redress this suffering to their communities.
+To inform and transform non-Black/Brown Buddhist spaces, DR2 supports anti-racism trainings of teachers in these communities in order to develop awareness and ownership of racial suffering, with these leaders passing on an informed sense of ongoing commitment to redress this suffering to their communities.

 Internal Work for the Core Members of Dharma Relief 2.
 To exemplify how a diverse community can come together and work through the matter of race, Dharma Relief is committed to undertaking its own ongoing internal work through anti-racism trainings, affinity groups, and continuing member encounter.